spikying/chptr-antidote-plugin/README.md

   CHAPTERID  Chapter number to Antidote.

 OPTIONS
   -N, --notify           show a notification box when build is completed.
   -h, --help             show CLI help
-  -p, --path=path  [default: .]
+  -m, --message=message  Message to use in commit step (`cancel` to skip commit) -o, --only=|pre|post   Only do the pre-antidote or the post-antidote script -p, --path=path        [default: .]
 Path where root of project files are
 ```

 _See code: [src\commands\antidote.ts](https://github.com/spikying/chptr-antidote-plugin/blob/v0.0.0/src\commands\antidote.ts)_